junpeihonma/TUS-Echo/README.md

 # TUS-Echo

-TUS-ECHO: COLLECTION OF REAL ECHO DATA

 We therefore build a data collection system and collect a real echo dataset, which we call TUS-Echo.

-Data Collection System.
+## Data Collection System.
 The overview of our data collection system is shown in figure below.

 <img width="446" alt="35_2" src="https://github.com/user-attachments/assets/a98396fe-6f61-417c-b849-0f7f1795dc32">